AnnaKhiz/hobby_art_vue/README.md

-## Project is in progress now.
+## !!!
+Project is in progress now.

-### This is text project by free design from internet.
+### This is test project by free design from internet.
 The project includes frontend and backend parts.
 I also added admin page, which you can access by the default link, adding to the end /admin

 Login: admin

 Password: 1

 The project is deployed [here](https://hobby-art-vue.vercel.app/), but remember, that some of the actions are still in progress.